 A bit off the beaten track and rarely touristy, Çamlıca Grove has views from the Asian side across to the Old City.
 If you don’t mind a bit of a climb, the thousands of tulips on the way up and the view from the top make it an enjoyable adventure.

 How to get there from Galata?
 Take the metro to Taksim then funicular to Kabataş.
 A ferry from there runs to Uskudar, from where a No.11 bus can be taken to the Çamlıca stop.
-Then you can walk for 15 minutes or take a taxi.
+Then walk for 15 minutes or take a taxi.

 So if winter’s feeling a bit too long wherever you are now, come and discover what the 17th and 18th Century Tulip Fever fuss was all about!